tyrmund/wave-scope-server/README.md

 # 🏝️ WAVE SCOPE 🏝️

-In the global context of a massive tourism, WaveWatch tries to reduce the ecological footprint with a responible visit to each beach.
+In the global context of a massive tourism, WaveScope tries to reduce the ecological footprint with a responible visit to each beach.

 ## API Reference